lcdb/lcdb-wf/docs/decisions.rst

 *everything* and all the downstream jobs after alignment, just to run featureCounts.

 Making the featureCounts rule use the compressed GTF avoids this issue.
-Now, just the transcriptome fasta and the STAR index need the uncompressed references, and these are set in the ``unzip`` rule to be temporary.
+However, the transcriptome fasta and the STAR index need the uncompressed references.
+During testing, there were multiple times when the entire workflow needed to run because a file marked as temporary was transiently needed.
+Upon closer inspection, this was correct behavior, but it happened enough for subtle reasons that, to avoid future confusion, we keep both compressed and uncompressed.

 Annotations
 ~~~~~~~~~~~